 Crunches and Leg Lifts

 We actually recommend avoiding these movements once you develop a belly — not because of concerns about being on your back, but because of the excessive intra-abdominal pressure (IAP) they create.
-Learn more about IAP, and the importance of managing this carefully during pregnancy in this piece on Core Exercises to Avoid.
+Learn more about IAP, and the importance of managing this carefully during pregnancy in our Movements to Avoid by Trimester Guide.
 Instead, movements like Bird Dog or an incline plank would be safer and more effective.

 Every yoga class ends with this wonderful relaxation lying flat on your back.
 Even if you do not feel SHS symptoms from this position, it may just become increasingly uncomfortable as your pregnancy progresses.
 As an alternative, lie on your side — ideally your left side — with a blanket or pillow underneath your neck and between your legs to keep your body in alignment.

-If you’re a fitness professional interested in learning more about safe and effective exercise during pregnancy and postpartum, explore our Pre/Postnatal Professional Education, including our signature course to become a Pre/Postnatal Performance Training Specialist.
+If you’re a health & fitness professional interested in learning more about safe and effective exercise during pregnancy and postpartum, visit our Pre/Postnatal Professional Education.

 - Anderson, N.H., Gordon, A., Li, M., Cronin, R.S., Thompson, J.M.D., Raynes-Greenow, C.H., Heazell, A.E.P., Stacey, T., Culling, V.M., Wilson, J., Askie, L.M., Mitchell, E.A., McCowan, L.M.E.
 (2019).
 Association of Supine Going-to-Sleep Position in Late Pregnancy With Reduced Birth Weight: A Secondary Analysis of an Individual Participant Data Meta-analysis.
 JAMA Network Open, 2(10).